FoenixRetro/f256-firmware/README.md

 # Foenix F256 firmware flash
-This repository pulls together the different components that make up the Foenix F256 line of computers' flash content, and serves as a development hub for improving the firmware.
+This repository is the distribution and development hub for the Foenix F256 line of modern retro computers.
+It pulls together the different components that make up the flash content, and includes the latest FPGA loads.

+**To download the latest firmware and FPGA loads**, please visit the [Releases](releases) page.

+**For instructions on how to upgrade**, please see the [Upgrade](HowToUpgrade.md) document.

 Please see [this document](Changes.md) for a list of changes and features currently in testing.

+## Building
-To use, clone the repository recursively
+To work on the firmware or build it from scratch, clone the repository recursively:

 ```
 git clone --rec https://github.com/csoren/f256-flash.git